autonomys/subspace-docs/docs/protocol/substrate-cli.md

   2022-02-03 10:52:29 ⚙️  Syncing, target=#215883 (2 peers), best: #55 (0xafc7…bccf), finalized #0 (0x6ada…0d38), ⬇ 850.1kiB/s ⬆ 1.5kiB/s
   ```
   5. We will then open another terminal, change to the downloads directory, then start the farmer node with the following command:
-      *Change command to feature `subspace-farmer-opencl-ubuntu-x86_64-gemini-3c-2023-mar-23` if using openCL.*
   ```bash
   # Replace `FARMER_FILE_NAME` with the name of the farmer file you downloaded from releases
   # Replace `WALLET_ADDRESS` below with your account address from Polkadot.js wallet